Vietnam Facts for Kids

 Vietnam is one of the most biodiverse countries in the world.
 There are over 840 bird species and more than 310 mammal species recorded in Vietnam, some of these can only be found in this country.

-The Saola, an antelope species, was only discovered quite recently and is considered one of the rarest large mammals in the world.
+The Saola, an antelope species, was only discovered quite recently in 1992 in the Annamite Mountains at the border between Laos and Vietnam.
+The Saola is considered one of the rarest large mammals in the world.

 saolaA rare glimpse of a Saola

-The Red Shanked Douc is native to Vietnam as well and also is critically endangered.
-These monkeys are among the most colourful primate species.
-Doucs eat and sleep in trees.
+The Red Shanked Douc is native to central and southern Vietnam and is critically endangered due to habitat loss and hunting.
+These monkeys are among the most colourful monkey species in the world.
+Doucs primarily eat leaves and live in trees.

 red shanked doucVietnamese Red Shanked Douc males and female